mikaelvesavuori/minibook-domain-driven-microservices-aws-in-practice/introduction/why-ddd-and-microservices-are-a-match.md

 I am writing another book for events that will go deeper on this subject.
 {% endhint %}

 What's worth keeping in mind is that there is little that is "new" with this way compared to traditional service-to-service communication.
-Ideally we would have:
+Ideally, we would have:

 - Documentation for the API and events (using a modern schema format like [AsyncAPI](https://www.asyncapi.com))
 - Microservice discovery catalog (like [Catalogist](https://github.com/mikaelvesavuori/catalogist) or [Port](https://www.getport.io))